September 19-22, 2019, Worthing Theatre Trail

 After many years with the band Skinbat Scramble, leaving a trail of 6 remaindered CDs in their wake, designer Gary swapped music for his first love, theatre.

-His short play Pity was presented to great acclaim as part of a one-act evening for Southwick Players - this is to be revived in 2019 as part of the Worthing Theatre Trail.
-He is also working on a SF drama, The Librarian.
+His short play Pity was presented to great acclaim as part of a one-act evening for Southwick Players - now revived and expanded for this version.

 In 2017, Gary teamed up with Nettie to form Identity and reprise Blue Remembered Hills at the BOAT.

-In March 2018, Gary directed an adaptation of Henry James' The Turn of The Screw for the Southwick Players (runner-up in the NODA south-east drama awards) and in April 2018 directed a rehearsed reading of the gangster farce Wetwork by Darren Little.
-In 2018 became President of The Southwick Players, and also performed in their award-winning production of The Corn Is Green, as the rickety and confused Old Tom (typecasting!).
-He was super pleased to be back at the BOAT for 2019, for Wuthering Heights - and is flattered to be asked to return co-directing with Nettie once more, in 2020.
+In March 2018, Gary directed an adaptation of Henry James' The Turn of The Screw for the Southwick Players (runner-up in the NODA south-east drama awards) and in April 2018 directed the gangster farce Wetwork by Darren Little.
+In 2018 Gary became President of The Southwick Players, and also performed in their award-winning production of The Corn Is Green, as the rickety and confused Old Tom (typecasting!).
+He was super pleased to be back at the BOAT for 2019, for Wuthering Heights - and is flattered to be asked to return co-directing with Nettie once more, in 2020 (moved to 2021 due to covid).